typedb/typedb-docs/02-clients/01-studio.md

 ### Create a database

-Make sure TypeDB Studio is connected to a TypeDB server and click on the [**Manage Databases**] button (with a database icon) as shown below.
+To create a new database make sure TypeDB Studio is connected to a TypeDB server and click on the [**Manage Databases**] button (with a database icon) as shown below.

 ![Database icon](../images/studio/studio-database.png)